Anti-nuclear movement: Impact on policy

 The proliferation of nuclear weapons became a presidential priority issue for the Carter Administration in the late 1970s.
 To deal with proliferation problems, President Carter promoted stronger international control over nuclear technology, including nuclear reactor technology.
 Although a strong supporter of nuclear power generally, Carter turned against the breeder reactor because the plutonium it produced could be diverted into nuclear weapons.

-For many years after the 1986 Chernobyl disaster nuclear power was off the policy agenda in most countries.
+For many years after the 1986 Chernobyl disaster, nuclear power was off the policy agenda in most countries.
 In recent years, intense public relations activities by the nuclear industry, increasing evidence of climate change and failures to address it, have brought nuclear power issues back to the forefront of policy discussion in the nuclear renaissance countries.
 But some countries are not prepared to expand nuclear power and are still divesting themselves of their nuclear legacy, through nuclear power phase-out legislation.

 Under the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987, all territorial sea and land of New Zealand is declared a nuclear free zone.
 Nuclear-powered and nuclear-armed ships are prohibited from entering the country's territorial waters.
 Dumping of foreign radioactive waste and development of nuclear weapons in the country are outlawed.
-This followed a decades long campaign by peace activists which included the disruption of US warship visits.
+This followed a decades-long campaign by peace activists, which included disrupting US warship visits.
 Despite common misconception, this act does not make nuclear power plants illegal, nor does it make radioactive medical treatments produced in overseas reactors illegal.
 A 2008 survey shows that 19% of New Zealanders favour nuclear power as the best energy source, while 77% prefer wind power as the best energy source.

 On 26 February 1990, FW de Klerk issued orders to terminate the country's nuclear weapons programme, which until then had been a state secret.
 South Africa becomes the first country in the world to voluntary give-up its nuclear weapons programme.